-Subsequent to the year ended December 31, 2018, the Company entered into a Letter of Intent (the "LOI") with Surespan Ltd. ("Surespan") to acquire all of the issued and outstanding shares of Surepsan's wholly owned subsidiary, Privateer Gold.
+As indicated above, the Company entered into a LOI with Surespan to acquire all of the issued and outstanding shares of Surespan's wholly owned subsidiary, Privateer Gold.
 Privateer Gold is the owner of the Surespan Gold Property, which is located on the northwest coast of Vancouver Island, B.C.
 The LOI has an exclusive 90-day due diligence period, and under its terms, the parties agreed to negotiate and settle the terms of a binding definitive agreement.
-As at the time of this report, a binding definitive agreement has not been reached.
+As at the time of this report, a binding definitive agreement has not been reached and the Company is in the process of obtaining regulatory approval.
+The transaction would commensurate with a mineral property acquisition and if successful, the Company would develop an exploration plan inclusive of a comprehensive drill program.